The Science of Better Habits

 Neuroscience

-The Gut-Brain Axis: Why Your Second Brain Controls Your Habits
+The Gut-Brain Axis: How Your Body Can Influence Habits

 Your gut and brain are in constant communication through the vagus nerve, microbiome, and stress response.
 Learn how the gut-brain axis shapes your mood, cravings, and ability to build lasting habits — and what to do about it.